craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 A bronze that shrinks and spreads to the whims of its design.

 #### Pure Force
-A transparent material of outstanding strength and rigidity.
+A transparent material of outstanding strength and rigidity, Pure Force is made and manipulated of and with arcane implementation.

 ### Composites
 #### Firepowder